Table of Contents

 Kubernetes Node CPU and Memory Limits

-Node CPU limits are the sum of CPU limits for all pods running on that specific node.
-Node memory limits, on the other hand, are a sum of the memory limits of all pods.
+Node CPU limits are the sum of CPU limits for all pods on that specific node.
+On the other hand, Node memory limits are a sum of the memory limits of all pods.

 Kubernetes Namespace CPU and Memory Limits